How to Spot a Scam

 Scam artists aim fake invoices, phony debt collection notices, and spam emails at unsuspecting consumers hoping they will pay before checking their records.
 You should never send money or provide personal information to unknown or unfamiliar people or entities.
 For example:

-“Steve” received a call from a man with a heavy foreign accent who claimed to be calling from the IRS about supposed unpaid taxes.
+“Steve” received a call from a man who claimed to be calling from the IRS about supposed unpaid taxes.
 Steve knew he’d paid his taxes on time and didn’t owe any money to the IRS.
 When the individual said he had to pay immediately to avoid a penalty, Steve hung up.

 You are required to send money upfront in order to receive a prize.